RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ![img](./img/component_library_source.png "source component")

-In this section, any text file created on your local PC Learn about the source component by creating a workflow to display with the cat command.
+In this section, any text file created on your client PC Learn about the source component by creating a workflow to display with the cat command.

 First, add a task component and a source component to your project.